Sunday, March 15, 2020

 Don't even turn on your outside lights or a light on the front of the house until you are ready to go.
 Some people have no manners and will clump up to your front door and ring the doorbell wanting to go through your stuff before you even hit the yard.
 (If that's YOU, don't do that, it's so rude!)

-Make sure you have a breakfast and coffee that you can carry around with you.
-For instance an egg sandwich or a sausage biscuit.
+Make sure you have breakfast and put your coffee in an insulated cup so you can carry around with you.
+For instance, make an egg sandwich or a sausage biscuit.
 You will be very busy for the first couple of hours.

 It's best to keep your pets inside away from all the excitement.
 Having a lot of strangers in their yard and making a lot of noise will stress them.
 Your own nerves will alert them and stress them.
 So it's probably best to keep them inside in their secure zone and keep a white noisemaker going.
 My dogs are used to the TV so I leave the TV running to help cover up the strange noises.
 You might try running a fan in the room.
 You don't want someone to get bitten or trip over a pet and you don't want your pet stressed and traumatized so keep the pets and yard sale separate unless you have a dog that is used to being around strangers and you have total control over them.